Jinder (musician): Crumbs of Comfort

 Following an extended period of seclusion in 2010 and 2011, spent writing the follow-up to Nine Cents from Benelux and starting a family, Jinder announced in March 2012 that his eighth album was completed and would be released as a limited-edition digipak CD via his website on 2 April 2012, before seeing a major international release via Mighty Village/Universal on 11 June.
-However, Crumbs of Comfort, whilst a resounding success on an artistic and critical level, sold poorly upon release and proved to be Jinder's last release for Universal.
-2012 became the first in twelve years without a major Jinder tour, the artist opting to take a six-month sabbatical to regroup, get well, and focus on his young family following the disappointment of Crumbs of Comfort.

-Subsequently, however, the album gained momentum through word of mouth and, in the four years following its release, overtook Nine Cents from Benelux in sales to become Jinder's best-selling solo release.
+However, Crumbs of Comfort sold poorly upon release and proved to be Jinder's last release for Universal.
+The album eventually gained momentum through word of mouth, and, in the four years following its release, overtook Nine Cents from Benelux in sales to become Jinder's best-selling solo release.

-Crumbs of Comfort contains Jinder's best-known song, "Keep Me in Your Heart", which was later recorded by classical crossover group Elysium III (2010), Aled Jones (2014), and The Kondoors in 2015.
+Crumbs of Comfort contains Jinder's best-known song, "Keep Me in Your Heart", which was later recorded by classical crossover group Elysium III (2010).

 The album also features "Let My Love Be Your Shelter", a cover of which featured on Nick Knowles' UK Top 20 album Every Kind of People in 2018.